Product Liability Insurance 101

 - Ask a legal professional to review warning labels, assembly and operating instructions, disclaimers and any other information distributed to consumers.
 If you need additional assistance, consult a product safety specialist.

 - Ask a legal professional to periodically review contracts and hold-harmless agreements for use with your customers and subcontractors.
-Ensure that these contracts limit the liability you will assume for a quality product.
-Also consider obtaining certificates that evidence products liability insurance is carried by suppliers of components, parts and or finished goods is recommended.
+Ensure that these contracts limit your liability for a quality product.
+Also, consider obtaining certificates that evidence product liability insurance is carried by suppliers of components, parts and/or finished goods is recommended.

 Related Posts